Department Curriculum According to 2013-2014 Catalog

 HIST 285-G Twentieth Century East Asian-American Relations (HP)

-This course provides a general survey of the changing relations between East Asian countries and the United States in the 20th century, with an emphasis on East Asian countries.
-Beginning with early encounters between East Asia and the U.S., the course will explore the major political, economic, military, and cultural developments, as well as the dynamics underlying them, that have shaped confrontation and cooperation between various East Asian countries and the U.S. in the past 100 years.
-Offered every other year.
+This course provides a survey of the changing relations between East Asian countries and the United States in the 20th century, with an emphasis on East Asian countries.
+Beginning with early encounters between East Asia and the U.S., the course explores the major political, economic, military, and cultural developments, as well as the dynamics underlying them, that have shaped confrontation and cooperation between various East Asian countries and the U.S. Offered every other year.

-HIST 305-G Law and Society in Late Imperial China (HP)
+HIST 307-G Gender and Society in East Asia (HP)

 HIST 310-G The Iraq War

 This course examines the Iraq War that began in 2003.
-While a variety of background topics will be covered, including the United States’ historical relationship with Iraq, Operation “Desert Storm,” and the impact of 9/11 on U.S. policy toward the Middle East, emphasis will be placed on the more immediate build-up to the 2003 war, the execution of that war, and the challenges that face the Iraqi state.
-(S)
+While a variety of background topics are covered, including the United States’ historical relationship with Iraq, Operation “Desert Storm,” and the impact of 9/11 on U.S. policy toward the Middle East, emphasis is placed on the more immediate build-up to the 2003 war, the execution of that war, and the challenges that face the Iraqi state.

 This is an introduction to the interconnected history of the Americas (Brazil, Caribbean, United States) and Africa.
-We will examine the impact of the Atlantic slave trade on African peoples, and follow the transportation and settlement of enslaved Africans to the Americas.
-Our focus is the contribution of African peoples to the history, culture and politics of the Americas.
-(PM, R)
+We examine the impact of the Atlantic slave trade on African peoples and follow the transportation and settlement of enslaved Africans to the Americas.
+Our focus is the contribution of African peoples to the history, culture, and politics of the Americas.

 HIST 334-G Comparative Genocides (CW, HP, VA)

 This course examines the major genocides that have occurred during the 20th and 21st centuries.
 The course’s case-studies include Armenia, the Holocaust, Cambodia, Rwanda, the Balkans, and Darfur.
-These will be investigated with an eye toward determining the causes of genocide in the modern era.
-(R)
+These are investigated with an eye toward determining the causes of genocide in the modern era.

 HIST 341-G The Arab-Israeli Conflict (CW, HP)

 This course treats the on-going Arab-Israeli conflict.
-Emphasis will be placed on the political, military, and social history of the period starting with the rise of Zionism in the late 19th century and continuing through to the conflict’s most recent developments.
-(S)
+Emphasis is placed on the political, military, and social history of the period starting with the rise of Zionism in the late 19th century and continuing through to the conflict’s most recent developments.

 HIST 430-G Topics in Global History (HP)